cy6erskunk/q-n-a/docs/Technical_rules.md

 10 Hit made during or after a fall must be annulled.

 11 A competitor who, intentionally drops his/her weapon during the fencing phrase will be penalised as specified in Articles t.166, t.170.
 However, a hit scored by the opponent is valid, provided that the action was started before the ‘Halt!’.
-FIE

-20

-November 2023

 t.57 Whenever accidental causes make it impossible to carry out tests, the hit will be considered